abolore1/Template/README.md

-# Template...............This is just an Homepage tempalte created using html/css
+# Template...............This is just an Homepage template created using html/css